jcordtz/microsoft-purview-stuff/README.md

 Some small scripts that can be used for different small handy tasks.
 Please adjust to your specific needs.

+>![Note]
+> These scripts are provided as is and hence with no guarentee they will work in "any" environment.
+> So, you must adjust and ensure they will work in your environment.

 1. Delete assets in a given collection [Delete collection](Scripts/delete_collection.sh).
    **Note** that this script must be modified depending on whether it is used on Linux or macOS.
    For example, search for the text ‘MacOS’.